A minimum of 3.0 GPA is required for admission into the Environmental and Water Resources Engineering doctoral degree program.

 (c) The student's dissertation topic or the general area proposed for the dissertation.

 3. A minimum of 18 hours of research credit (CE 991 and CE 999 combined) are required.
-The student should enroll in CE 991 before passage of the comprehensive exam and CE 999 thereafter.
+The student should enroll in CE 991 before the passage of the comprehensive exam and CE 999 thereafter.
 The student’s enrollment in research hours should reflect the demand on the research advisor’s time.